CFAES Give Today

 Date:

-Abigail Snyder, Food Safety Field Specialist, Family and Consumer Sciences
+Nicole Arnold, PhD, Food Safety Field Specialist, Family and Consumer Sciences, Ohio State University Extension

 To make barbecue (BBQ) or hot sauces, tomatoes are combined with spices, vinegar, and various other ingredients and blended until smooth.
 The mixture is simmered to reduce the volume and thicken the product.
 BBQ and hot sauces can be used as marinades to prepare raw meat, poultry, seafood, and even vegetables for cooking.
-They can also be added to cooked foods, casseroles, and slow cooker recipes, and used as dips or condiments.
+They can also be added to cooked foods, casseroles, to slow-cooker recipes and used as dips or condiments.

-This fact sheet contains two recipes from the National Center for Home Food Preservation which have been evaluated for safety.
-While many other recipes for these products certainly exist, they may not be appropriate for canning (see Food Safety Considerations, below).
-Additionally, food entrepreneurs who plan to can BBQ or hot sauces will need to follow appropriate state and federal regulations for the production of acidified foods (21 CFR Part 114).
-Find out more by contacting: faes-foodsafety@osu.edu.
+This fact sheet contains two recipes from the National Center for Home Food Preservation that have been evaluated for safety.
+While many other recipes for these products exist, they may not be appropriate for canning (see Food Safety Considerations, below).
+Additionally, food entrepreneurs who plan to can BBQ or hot sauces with the intent to sell them must follow appropriate state and federal regulations for the production of acidified foods (21 CFR Part 114 l).

 Suitable Ingredient Selection and Handling

-As with all tomato-based products for canning, tomatoes from dead, over-ripe, or frost-killed vines should not be used.
-Various kinds of vinegar (e.g., apple cider, distilled white, etc.) may be used, but the concentration of acetic acid should be at least 5 percent.
+As with all tomato-based products for home canning, tomatoes from dead, overripe, or frost-killed vines should not be used.
+Overripe tomatoes may be less acidic and damaged, and those from dead or frost-killed vines can contain harmful pathogens (University of Georgia (c), n.d.).
+Various kinds of vinegar (e.g., apple cider, distilled white, etc.) may be used, but the concentration of acetic acid should be at least 5%.
 This information can be found on the vinegar label but may be listed as 50 grain.

 When handling hot peppers, gloves may be worn to prevent irritation.
-Be sure to wash hands with soap and water after handling hot peppers.
-In either case, take caution to avoid touching the eyes while handling peppers.
+Be sure to wash your hands with soap and water after handling hot peppers.
+In either case, avoid touching your eyes while handling peppers.

 Food Safety Considerations

-Foods prepared for canning are formulated to prevent the growth of Clostridium botulinum, the microbe that causes botulism.
-In water bath-processed canned foods, growth is inhibited by the amount of acid (pH) or through the limitation of moisture (water activity).
+Foods prepared for canning are formulated to prevent the growth of Clostridium botulinum (C. bot), the microbe that causes botulism.
+In water bath-processed canned foods, growth is inhibited by the amount of acid (pH) or by limiting moisture (water activity).
 Ingredients such as tomatoes, vinegar, and lemon juice increase the acidity.
 Ingredients like sugar, molasses, and salt decrease the amount of water available to support microbial growth.

-It is important to follow the recipe as described to ensure that the finished product will not support the growth of Clostridium botulinum if you plan to can the finished product.
-If you would like to prepare a different sauce recipe, consider preserving it by freezing or simply refrigerate and use relatively quickly.
+It is important to follow the recipe as described to ensure that the finished product will not support the growth of C. bot if you plan to can the finished product.
+If you would like to prepare a different sauce recipe instead of canning it, consider preserving it by freezing or simply refrigerate and use relatively quickly.

-1½ cups (about 3 peppers) red or green bell peppers, diced
+1½ cups chopped sweet red or green bell peppers (about three medium peppers)

 1 teaspoon black peppercorns